Lethbridge Police Service: Lethbridge Regional Police Commission

 The service is governed by a nine-person commission composed of three members of the Lethbridge City Council and six citizens.
 The commission oversees the service, allocates funds from the council and establishes policing policies.
 They provide instruction to the police chief regarding sufficient staffing levels.

 Organization

-The head of the service is Chief Robert A. Davis, who has over 28 years of policing experience, primarily in Ontario.
+The head of the service is Chief Shahin Mehdizadeh, who has over 35 years of policing experience, primarily with the RCMP.
 The executive officers heading the service's four divisions are Inspector Tom Ascroft, Inspector Colin Catonio, Inspector Jeff Cove, and Inspector Bill Kaye.

 Rank

 The rank structure consists of the following:

 Training

-As of 2005, newly hired officers must complete the Police Recruit Training Program through the Centre for Advancement in Community Justice, located at the Lethbridge College.
+As of 2005, newly hired officers must complete the Police Recruit Training Program through the Centre for Advancement in Community Justice, located at the Lethbridge Polytechnic.

 Structure

 The organization of the police service includes four divisions: community policing, criminal investigation, administrative support and support services.

 Community policing

 The community policing division is mandated to maintain the peace, protect life and property, and the prevention and detection of crime.
 It is composed of the following units: